CUBRID/cubrid-manual/en/env.rst

 *   **CUBRID_DATABASES** : The environment variable that designates the location of the **databases.txt** file.
 The CUBRID system stores the absolute path of database volumes in the **$CUBRID_DATABASES/databases.txt** file.
 See :ref:`databases-txt-file`.

-*   **CUBRID_LANG** : The environment variable that specifies database locale (language+character set) and or error messages in CUBRID.
+*   **CUBRID_CHARSET** : The environment variable that specifies database locale (language+character set) and or error messages in CUBRID.
 The initial value upon start is **en_US**.
 If character set is omitted after language name, ISO-8859-1(.iso88591) will be specified by default.
 For more information, see :ref:`Language Setting <language-setting>`.

 *   **CUBRID_TMP** : The environment variable that specifies the location where the cub_master process and the cub_broker process store the UNIX domain socket file in CUBRID for Linux.
 If it is not specified, the cub_master process stores the UNIX domain socket file under the **/tmp** directory and the cub_broker process stores the UNIX domain socket file under the **$CUBRID/var/CUBRID_SOCK** directory (not used in CUBRID for Windows).